johnwcowan/r7rs-work/TimeAdvancedCowan.md

 both the annual cycle of standard vs. daylight saving time (if in effect) and any unpredictable changes in the offset applied by political entities.
-This SRFI therefore requires a *time zone* to be supplied in order to convert a time object or instant to local time.
+This SRFI therefore requires a *time zone* to be supplied in order to convert a UTC time object to local time.
 It requires support for numeric timezones, which are Universal Time minus local time in seconds, and strongly recommends support for named time zones as defined by the
 [IANA time zone database](https://www.iana.org/time-zones); these are strings.